yyuting/Adelta/README.md

     mkdir hl_tmp
     python script_compile_halide.py <halide_install_path> hl_tmp

-Both TensorFlow and Pytorch backends are used for our gradient only.
+Both TensorFlow and Pytorch backends are used for our gradient only (not for FD and SPSA).
 We additionally include the 1D and 3D examples for these two backends.
 Note the TensorFlow backend allows eager execution under "visualize_gradient" mode, but resorts to the legacy 1.x style compute graph implementation under "optimization" mode.

 ### Reproducing experiments in the paper